 So far eighteen reefs have been given this type of special protection pursuant to the Marine Resources Act; the Sula Reef (1999), Iverryggen Reef (2000), the Røst Reef (2003), Tisler and Fjellknausene Reefs (2003), Trænarevene, Breisunddjupet and an area northwest of Sørøya in Finnmark (2009), Rauerfjorden Reef (2010) and Sotbakken, Fugløyrevene, Storneset, Aktivneset, Hola, Midtsundrevet, Søndre Søster, Straumsneset and Nakken Reefs (2016).
 In some of these areas the use of gillnets, long line and pots is also prohibited.

-Pursuant to the Nature Diversity Act of 19 June 2009 Saltstraumen, Tauterryggen (which includes the world's shallowest known Lophelia-reef, Selligrunnen) and Framvaren are now marine protected areas with vulnerable/rare bottom habitats.
+Pursuant to the Nature Diversity Act of 19 June 2009 a number of marine protected areas with vulnerable/rare bottom habitats are established.
+These include Saltstraumen, Tauterryggen (which includes the world's shallowest known Lophelia-reef, Selligrunnen) and Framvaren.
 In addition the Marine National Park Hvaler includes the Tisler coral reefs.